kevinquillen/kevinquillen.github.io/_posts/2017-01-14-give-vagrant-sudoer-permission.markdown

 It requires editing the sudoers file using the visudo program, but if you have modified and extended vim on your machine, your terminal window might dump a lot of errors on the screen the moment you try to edit sudoers (for me, it was regarding missing plugins) which is scary. `:q!`'d out.

-Turns out, `visudo` defaults to a vim somewhere in the system that isn't the same vim that I use.
+Turns out, `visudo` defaults to vi or vim somewhere in the system that isn't the same vim that I use.

-First, I had to edit my user `.profile`, and define vim as my default editor:
+First, I had to edit my user `.zprofile`, and define vim as my default editor:

 <pre class="language-bash"><code class="language-bash">
 export EDITOR=vim